The biggest enemy of success is fear of failure. Every successful person has a

 have learned that discouragement and failure are two of the surest stepping

 stones to success.
-If we cannot do great things, do small things the great way.
+If we cannot do great things, let us do small things the great way.

 Some people dream of success, others make it happen.
 We can be discouraged by

 failure or we can learn from it.

 Everybody has weaknesses.
 A large part of success is knowing how to avoid

 falling prey to them.
 The strongest factor for success is self-esteem: believing

 we can do it, believing we deserve it, believing we will get it.
 Successful

 people build each other up.
 They motivate, inspire, and push each other.

 Unsuccessful people just hate, blame, and complain.
 The greatest success we can

 ever achieve is when we help others become successful.